Personality change: Definition

-The impact of social roles
+Impact of social roles

 In addition, social roles (e.g. employee) have been identified as potential sources of personality change.
 Researchers have found strong correspondences between the demands of a social role and one's personality profile.

-If the role requires that the person enacting it be conscientious, her standing on this trait is more likely to be high.
-Conversely, once he leaves that role or takes on another which entails less conscientiousness, he will manifest a lower level standing on that trait.
+If the role requires that the person enacting it be conscientious, their standing on this trait is more likely to be high.
+Conversely, once they leave that role or takes on another which entails less conscientiousness, they will manifest a lower level standing on that trait.
 Longitudinal research demonstrates that people's personality trajectories can often be explained by the social roles they adopted and relinquished throughout their life stages.
 Thus social roles are often studied as fundamental predictors of personality.
 The goals associated with them elicit the appropriation of certain personality profiles by the people enacting them.
 For example, employees judged effective by their peers and superiors are often described as conscientious.

 Personality also changes through life stages.
 This may be due to physiological changes associated with development but also experiences that impact behavior.
 Adolescence and young adulthood have been found to be prime periods of personality changes, especially in the domains of extraversion and agreeableness.
 It has long been believed that personality development is shaped by life experiences that intensify the propensities that led individuals to those experiences in the first place, which is known as the Correspondence Principle.

 Subsequent research endeavors have integrated these findings in their methods of investigation.
 Researchers distinguish between mean level and rank order changes in trait standing during old age.

 Their study of personality trajectories is thus contingent on time and on age considerations.
 Mottus, Johnson and Geary (2012) found that instability engendered by aging does not necessarily affect one's standing within an age cohort.
 Hence, fluctuations and stability coexist so that one changes relative to one's former self but not relative to one's peers.
 Similarly, other psychologists found that Neuroticism, Extraversion (only in men), and Openness decreased with age after 70, but Conscientiousness and Agreeableness increased with age (the latter only in men).
 Moreover, they suggest that there is a decline on each trait after the age of 81.